 Hulu, YouTube, Spotify, not to mention “traditional” advertising formats such as radio and television….all of these are services or platforms that most people interact with almost every day.
 Your customers aren’t spending ALL of their time in one place, so why would you do that with your marketing budget?

 This is another place where the aforementioned market research comes in handy.
 Learning what channels your target market uses the most will help you to develop an effective marketing plan.
 Successful media planning will allow you to reach many more potential customers and further drive conversions.

 No two businesses are the same.
 Our marketing specialists at LYFE can help you decide which digital marketing channels will give you the most bang for your buck!

 5. Be a Customer Service Pro

 We’ve all heard the old saying: “The customer is always right.”
 While many might argue with this sentiment, one thing is for certain: happy customers are lifelong customers.

-Training your team to be customer service conscious is one of the best things you can do for your business, and it’s more important than ever that that same level of service is extended to online customers.
+Training your team to be customer service conscious is one of the best things you can do for your business, and it’s more important than ever that the same level of service is extended to online customers.

-Responding to reviews (positive AND negative ones) in a friendly and respectful way, answering emails and questions in a timely manner, striving for those ever-elusive 5 star ratings….these are all essential to the success of your marketing efforts and your business as a whole.
+Responding to reviews (positive AND negative ones) in a friendly and respectful way, answering emails and questions in a timely manner, striving for those ever-elusive 5 star ratings… these are all essential to the success of your marketing efforts and your business as a whole.